jay-b-7span/Alike_Document/README.md

     `Nik\CatalogGraphQl\Model\Resolver\Product\IsLiked`.

--    `page_info` and `total_count` are used in the ProductComment query in cataloggraphql schema. graphql file.
+-    `page_info` and `total_count` are used in the ProductComment query in CatalogGraphQl schema. graphql file.

 -   `base_vedio` use in trip story page and code configuration in **Module:** `Nik_CatalaogGaraphQl`.